AppsFlyerSDK/appsflyer-android-purchase-connector/README.md

 ### <a id="log-inapps"> Log In App Purchases
 Enables automatic logging of In-App purchase events</br>
-Set true to enable, false to disable.
-Disabled by default</br>
+Set true to enable, false to disable.</br>
+If this API is not used,  by default, the connector will not record In App Purchases.</br>
 * Kotlin
 ```kotlin
         builder.autoLogInApps(true)